Evan Carter, Corbin Carroll and MLB’s precocious rookie class unfazed by pressure-packed playoffs

 The Philadelphia Phillies’ defensive wizard is among a handful of rookies who have made a huge impact in baseball’s postseason, joining Arizona Diamondbacks outfielder Corbin Carroll and Texas Rangers standouts Evan Carter and Josh Jung.
 The youthful playoff infusion is the continuation of one of the best regular seasons for rookie hitters in MLB history.

-There have been 18 rookies with at least one at-bat this postseason through Monday, and that group was hitting a combined .247 with an .819 OPS.
+There have been 19 rookies with at least one plate appearance this postseason through Tuesday, and that group was hitting a combined .238 with a .789 OPS.
 Five rookies — Carter, Carroll, Baltimore’s Gunnar Henderson and Minnesota’s Royce Lewis and Edouard Julien — had OPS totals over 1.000, and Jung wasn’t far behind at .947.
-The postseason average for all players was .710.
+The postseason average for all players was .712.

 And it’s just the latest example of first-year players taking October by storm.
 Two of the last three ALCS MVPs — Randy Arozarena in 2020 and Jeremy Peña in 2022 — were rookies.
 Peña also won World Series MVP.